 My favourite bone china was from Staffordshire (i.e. Stoke) and hand painted in an “Indian Tree” variant, the thick texture of the onglaze enamel standing proud of its surface.
 I was fascinated by the uniformity on the repeated brushstrokes, aware that decades of practice were required, and knowing that the potteries were extreme examples of the much derided division of labour which I was later required to criticize while studying Marx at university.

 The six towns of Stoke (Hanley, Burslem, Tunstall, Longton, Stoke-upon-Trent and Fenton) sit in close proximity to each other.
-They are linked by long roads of uncontrolled Victorian two storey ribbon development and it is hard to know where Fenton for example ends and Longton starts.
+They are linked by long roads of uncontrolled Victorian two storey ribbon development and it’s hard to know where Fenton ends and Longton starts.
 But they offered a unique advantage to the pottery workers.
 You could move out of your family home and set up in another town while still being in the same city and still working in the same factory.
 This unique geographical factor meant that factories were full of relations.
 Extended families were seldom separated by more than a mile or two, making for a constant interchange between generations.
 The end result is a remarkably friendly, and generally happy, population with all family members nearby.